dzhavat/dzhavat.github.io/_posts/2019-06-08-when-is-navigation-cancel-triggered.md

 ---
 layout: post
-title: "When is NavigationCancel triggered?"
+title: "When is `NavigationCancel` triggered?"
 ---

-## When is `NavigationCancel` triggered?

-{% include published.html %}

 Over the past couple of days, I was working on an Angular component that depended on a stream of [router events](https://angular.io/api/router/RouterEvent).
 There are quite a few of them but I was particulary looking at `NavigationCancel`.
 A question that came up was “When is this event triggered?”